AntaresSimulatorTeam/GEMS-ViewsBuilder/docs/input-data/01-concepts.md

 ## Taxonomy

-A shared vocabulary file (`taxonomy.yml`) that defines the **categories** of model categories, and their expected parameters, ports, variables, (binding)-constraints, and extra-output.
+A shared vocabulary file (`taxonomy.yml`) that defines the **categories** of model categories, and their expected parameters, ports, variables, (binding)-constraints, and extra-outputs.
 Several other config files reference it.

 ### Taxonomy category